 ATMs

-ATMs are far and few between in towns like Lo de Marcos.
+ATMs are few and far between in towns like Lo de Marcos.
 The best ATM in Lo de Marcos is probably at the OXXO gas station.
 You can’t miss it at the entrance of the town just off Hwy 200.
 Otherwise, someone mentioned there is one at the corner of the big plaza in town.
-It’s best to take out cash before you arrive at the airport!
+It’s best to take out cash before you arrive!

 Taxis